Bala Nagamma (1942 film): Plot

 The story is about Bala Nagamma, a young princess.
-The queen Bhulakshmi of King Navabhojaraju prays Jatangi Muni for progeny and is blessed with seven children; the youngest of them is named Bala Nagamma (Kanchanamala).
+The queen Bhulakshmi wife of King Navabhojaraju, prays Jatangi Muni for progeny and is blessed with seven children; the youngest of them is named Bala Nagamma (Kanchanamala).
 She is married off to Karyavardi Raju (Banda).
 She is kidnapped by Mayala Marathi (Govindarajula Subbarao), who turns her into a dog and takes her to his cave at Nagullapudi Gattu.
 Once there, he tries to take advantage of her.
-She keeps him away by quoting some Vratam (Holy Rites) and Pujas that she is involved in.
-She is a prisoner in the cave for fourteen years, during which time the Fakir's mistress, Sangu (Pushpavalli), becomes jealous.
-In the meantime, her son Balavardi Raju grows up and discovers the truth about his mother that she is at Nagallapudi gattu under captive of Mayala Fakir.
-He seeks the Fakir out through flower-seller woman Tambali peddi by posing as her grandson.
-Then, he defeats the Fakir.
+She keeps him away by chanting a Vratam (Holy Rites) and Pujas that she is involved in.
+She is a prisoner in the cave for fourteen years, during which time the Mayala Marathi's mistress, Sangu (Pushpavalli), becomes jealous.
+In the meantime, her son Balavardi Raju grows up and discovers that his mother is at Nagallapudi gattu as a captive of Mayala Fakir.
+He seeks the Fakir out through a flower-vendor Tambali peddi by posing as her grandson.
+Then, he defeats the Fakir and rescues his mother.